blakeblackshear/frigate/docs/docs/frigate/installation.md

 **Port Settings:**

-the network should be set to a "bridge" network.
-You need to map the default frigate container ports to your local synology NAS ports that you want to access Frigate using.
+The network mode should be set to `bridge`.
+You need to map the default frigate container ports to your local Synology NAS ports that you want to use to access Frigate.

-> sometime the defaults container ports that frigate uses my not be available
-> on your NAS due to services you may be running,
-> in that instance you can set the ports to auto or whatever ports you prefer
+There may be other services running on your NAS that are using the same ports that frigate uses.
+In that instance you can set the ports to auto or a specific port.

 ![image](https://user-images.githubusercontent.com/4516296/232582642-773c0e37-7ef5-4373-8ce3-41401b1626e6.png)